Affraes-Organisation/actions-sfdc-example/README.md

 - Commit the change
 - Push to Github

+To issue commands in VSCode, you can press Command + Shift + P on Mac or Ctrl + Shift + P on Windows to make the command palette appear.
+- Type `SFDX: Open Default Org` and select that command.
+- This will take you to SFDC
+- Select Setup from the Settings Menu in the top right corner of the web page
+- This will take you to the Home Page of the Set up app.
+You may see your classes in the "Most Recemtly Used" section on the page, or you can use the Search box in the left column to search for "Apex Classes"
+  - Either way show the updated code of the HelloWorld and HelloWorldTest classes.
+  - If the Classes do not appear to exist that is ok, it is likely you have n ot deplioyed to this org yet.
+Point this out.

 In GitHub Web UI:
 - Go to the PR
 - Observe and show CI results (should now pass the `SFDC_DX_Build_and_Test` job in `.github/workflows/ci.yml`)